kethinov/nw.js-app-template/README.md

 Sample [nw.js](https://github.com/nwjs/nw.js) app with all the boilerplate you need to just get started coding on your app with simple build scripts for Linux, Mac, and ~~Windows~~.

 Currently only Mac is fully supported.
-Linux is partially supported ([run but not build](https://github.com/kethinov/nw.js-app-template/issues/1)) and Windows is [coming soon](https://github.com/kethinov/nw.js-app-template/issues/2).
+Linux is partially supported ([run but not build](https://github.com/kethinov/nw.js-app-template/issues/1)) and Windows is [not supported](https://github.com/kethinov/nw.js-app-template/issues/2).

 Get started
 ===